florin-akermann/etl-kafka/index.md

 #### Considerations:

-* What if messages cannot be persisted due to some invalid property of the entity? <br></br>[Send it of to a error / dead letter queue](https://www.confluent.io/blog/kafka-connect-deep-dive-error-handling-dead-letter-queues/)
+* What if messages cannot be persisted due to some invalid property of the entity? <br>[Send it of to a error / dead letter queue](https://www.confluent.io/blog/kafka-connect-deep-dive-error-handling-dead-letter-queues/)

 #### Pros & Cons of using Kafka-Connect: